 Understanding the Law

-Even more important than the soft skills, business courses teaches us about the always-changing state and federal HR law.
-We have an HR professional in-house as well as an outside consulting firm who helps us align our HR policies with California and federal HR laws, but, I still don’t feel that it is enough to understand this changing landscape.
+Even more important than the soft skills, business courses teach ABA agency managers about the always-changing state and federal HR law.
+My agency has an HR professional in-house as well as an outside consulting firm that helps us align our HR policies with California and federal HR laws.
+Even still, I sometimes don’t feel that it is enough to understand this changing landscape.

 For instance, it was a shock to understand quarterly payroll taxes during the first year at MAPSS (a very basic part of business when you have employees on a payroll) or distinguishing contractor duties from employee duties.
-Without fully understanding this, ABA management with these responsibilities may make the wrong decisions because they base their knowledge as employees, not necessarily as administrators or business owners.
+Without fully understanding state and federal law, ABA agency managers with these responsibilities may make the wrong decisions because they base their knowledge as employees, not necessarily as administrators or business owners.